 Read over your ticket.
 First, about a third of the way down on the left side, you will see 4 boxes that read “DATE OF TRIAL” and “TIME OF TRIAL.”
 This is your first court date.
 It is possible that you could be convicted on this date, and we urge you to not go to court alone!

 Also important is to note the place where you need to be for court on the line just above where the trial date is listed.
-Do not assume the court date is put off unless your lawyer tells you unequivocally that you do not need to be there.
+Do not assume the court date is put off unless your DUI attorney tells you unequivocally that you do not need to be there.
 If any mistake is made and you do not show up when you should have, the court could try your case in your absence and convict you of DUI.

 Another box to review is the one at the bottom right.
 This box indicates what your BAC was.
 If you refused, the police officer likely indicated such in this box.

 Go through every page of the paperwork that the police officer gave you.
 Make sure that there are no other tickets and that you do not have any other arrest warrants within.
-Other charges could be criminal charges, either misdemeanor or felony, or they could be simple traffic or vehicle violations.
+Other charges could be criminal charges, either a misdemeanor or felony, or they could be simple traffic or vehicle violations.

 Also, look at the bottom of your Bail Proceeding Form, shown below.
 Here, it may indicate whether you need to appear in General Sessions Court, Municipal/Magistrate Court, or both.
 Documents such as these indicate whether other charges may be pending.
 Your attorney will ultimately identify whether any other charges are pending, but this is information that you should be aware of now.

 Nearly every bail/bond proceeding in South Carolina is going to use the form shown below.
 Paragraph 1 of this form reads: “THEREFORE, IT IS HEREBY ORDERED: 1.
-That the above named defendant be released from custody on the condition that he will personally appear before the designated court at the place, date and time required to answer the charge made against him and do what shall be ordered by the court and not depart the State without permission of the court and be of good behavior.”
+That the above-named defendant be released from custody on the condition that he will personally appear before the designated court at the place, date, and time required to answer the charge made against him and do what shall be ordered by the court and not depart the State without permission of the court and be of good behavior.”

 Check the reverse side or page 2 of your Bail Proceeding Form, specifically paragraphs A-D in the section entitled “SPECIAL CONDITIONS OF RELEASE.”
 If there are any other conditions of your bond, they should be listed here.